-EPCIP generaly provides framework where Directive 114/2008/EC is complemented by additional measures designed to facilitate the implementation of EPCIP.
-The Directive focus on a procedure for the identification and designation of European Critical Infrastructures (ECI), and a common approach to the assessment of the needs to improve the protection of such infrastructures.
-Measures supporting the implementation of EPCIP include:
+- A procedure for the identification and designation of European Critical Infrastructures (ECI), and a common approach to the assessment of the needs to improve the protection of such infrastructures.
+This will be implemented by way of a Directive. - Measures designed to facilitate the implementation of EPCIP